seattle-javascript-401d7/rest_api/skelton/README.md

 * TERM 1: mongod --dbpath=./data - this will show that it's listening on 27017
 * TERM 2: mongo - this will show the mongo command line
 * TERM 3: node index - will begin running the database code.
 Note the port that the server says it's running on.
 My default is 3030; yours may be different.
-* TERM 4: command line.
+* TERM 4: (optional, see below) command line.
 Use HTTPie to enter database commands: http POST localhost:3030/api/(route).
 Route can be either pants or shoes.

 ### Alternative use
 If you'd like to use the Angular interface, do the following: